ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Mountpoints

-Mountpoints map the physical drive partitions to directories on your system.
+Mountpoints map physical drive partitions to directories on your system.
 This is how you interface with the data stored on the disk.

-Assuming the manual mount test went well, choose a mountpoint naming scheme.
+Once you know which partitions you want to mount, choose a mountpoint naming scheme.
 This guide recommends `/mnt/diskN` because it makes the `fstab` entry for mergerfs simpler thanks to wildcard support.
 For example:

 ```
 mkdir /mnt/disk{1,2,3,4}